crypto-org-chain/cronos-docs/docs/getting-started/cronos-testnet.md

 ## Step 2.
 Configure `ethermintd`

-Before kick-starting your node, we will have to configure your node so that it connects to the cronos testnet:
+Before kick-starting your node, we will have to configure your node so that it connects to the Cronos testnet:

 ### Step 2-1 Initialize `ethermintd`